in28minutes/in28minutes.github.io/_posts/2019-03-27-spring-boot-react-crud-full-stack-with-maven.md

 }
 ```

+Few things to note:
+- ```@RestController : Combination of @Controller and @ResponseBody``` - Beans returned are converted to/from JSON/XML.
+- ```@Autowired private CoursesHardcodedService courseManagementService``` - Autowire the CoursesHardcodedService so that we can retrieve details from business service.

-If you launch up ```http://localhost:8080/instructors/in28minutes/courses``` in the browser, you would see the response from the API.
+If you launch up the Spring boot application and go to ```http://localhost:8080/instructors/in28minutes/courses``` in the browser, you would see the response from the API.

 ```
 [